PrimeDAO/prime-deals-dapp/src/server-browser-scripts/README.md

 `npm run seed-run`

 2. In the UI
-Non-prod instances have a button "Reset Deals", which will reset all Deals to their canonical form (and remove newly created ones).
+Non-prod instances have a button "Reset Deals" (in the navbar, top right), which will reset all Deals to their canonical form (and remove newly created ones).

 ## How to add new seed data
-You need consider up to 3 steps:
+You need to consider up to 3 steps:
 - Generating new seed data
 - Location - Where does the seed data live?
 - Code modifications - What places to change when new seed data was added?